skiffer/hydra-docgpt.ai/docs/gpt-for-gmail.md

 - <a href="https://workspace.google.com/u/0/marketplace/app/ai_email_assistant_gpt_for_gmail/899305976589?utm_source=pricing_section&utm_medium=landing_page&utm_campaign=email_assistant_gpt_campaign">Install AI Email Assistant (GPT, Claude, Gemini for Gmail)</a> add-on
 - <a href="/ai-email-assistant/">Upgrade to Premium</a>

+### If you have already installed the add-on, please refresh the page and relaunch the add-on to apply Premium.

 <a href="/ai-email-assistant/">GPT for GMAIL™</a> is an email drafting application powered by ChatGPT.
 It generates AI-driven draft emails by analyzing the context of your previous emails and the prompts you supply, saving you numerous hours each year on email composition.